CDCgov/data-exchange-portal/api/README.md

 - `SAMS_CLIENT_SECRET` - This is the client secret given by SAMS for the dex portal app registration.
 - `SAMS_URL` - This is the base URL for SAMS.
 - `SAMS_REDIRECT_URL` - This is the URL that SAMS was configured to redirect the client to.
 It is required by SAMS as a security mechanism.
-- `DEX_PORTAL_REDIRECT_URL` - This is the URL that the middleware will send back to the client.
-It should be set so it redirects the client back to the DeX portal user dashboard.

 Next, install the project dependencies by running `npm install`.
 Next, build the project with `npm run build`.